Last updated: 16 July 2026

 The “nearby” feature uses your approximate location, only if you enable it, to offer you geographically nearby listings.
 Your consent is required and revocable at any time from your device or application settings.

 This location is stored locally on your device in order to retain your display preference.
-It is transmitted to our servers transiently, only for the time needed to filter and order search results, and is not retained durably on Damji's side after the search has been performed.
+It is transmitted to our servers transiently, only for the time needed to filter and order search results, and is not retained durably on Damjitech's side after the search has been performed.

 In accordance with Law 09-08, you have a right of access to your data (Article 7), a right of rectification, updating, erasure or blocking (Article 8), a right to object on legitimate grounds, including to commercial solicitation and free of charge (Article 9), a right to deletion or anonymization, as well as the right to withdraw at any time your consent to the processing operations that depend on it.